_edited.png)

 About Us

-We are more than a team—we are an intentional community.
-Rainbow Muse Collective is an umbrella under which multiple small practices live, grow, and flourish.
-Each brings its own wisdom, modality, and magic—from art therapy to psychology, peer work to play, movement to mindfulness.
-By nourishing each other’s strengths, we create richer, more responsive supports for the communities we walk alongside.
+Rainbow Muse Collective is a creative, values-driven ecosystem of therapists, peers, and practitioners working together to offer radically affirming, neurodivergent-friendly, and decolonial care.
+We are an intentional community rather than a single practice.
+Rainbow Muse Collective is an umbrella under which multiple independent practices live, grow, and flourish.
+Each brings its own modalities, wisdom, and ways of working, from art therapy to psychology, peer support to play, movement to mindfulness.
+By tending to one another’s strengths, we create richer, more responsive support for the people and communities we walk alongside.

-This is not a place to be fixed—this is a place to be met.
+This is not a place to be fixed.
+This is a place to be met.

 our story